Detection and Safety

 We provide support to the fire brigade and rescue workers during mission planning to and insurances during damage assessment.
-With drones, the pilots and camera operators at L.A WWIC.Ltd can create professional damage documentation.
+With drones, the pilots and camera operators at L.A WWIC (TIANJIN) CO., LTD can create professional damage documentation.

 Damage documentation with drones after natural disasters and fires

 After natural disasters, insurance companies receive a variety of damage reports, which make it difficult to maintain an overview.
 In such situations, an estimate of the actual extent of the damage by inspecting the extent of this damage is helpful to distinguish between correct details and insurance fraud.
 According to investigations carried out by the Insurance Association, a loss of about four billion euros per year alone is incurred by the insurance companies from indemnity and accident insurance due to insurance fraud.
 Valuable information for the initial documentation and for the assessment of damages can be collected by using drones to provide assistance.
 Damage documentation can be created in a timely manner from aerial photographs for evacuated or remote regions which are difficult to reach.
 Places such as roofs, towers or bridges can be investigated in detail with aerial photographs.
 Orthophotos can also be used to reproduce the damage that has occurred in the course of events.